eficode-academy/jenkins-pipeline-exercise/README.md

 	And with your machine, we mean your VM.

 ## 1. Create a Jenkins server

+ * Cd into the repo
+ * Checkout the trondheim branch
-	Cd into the repo and the setup folder. execute the setup.sh
+ * cd into the setup folder.
+ * execute the setup.sh

 ## 2. Create a job